 The reason for this is that while most plant-based proteins are limited by lysine, animal proteins contain abundant levels of this amino acid and are therefore perfectly suited to improving the quality of plant sources of protein.

-For vegetarians—and especially vegans—who don’t wish to put a variety of animal proteins on the menu, a practical alternative is incorporating a balanced essential amino acid supplement into the diet to address any imbalances in the amino acid profiles of dietary protein sources.
+For vegetarians—and especially vegans—who don’t wish to put a variety of animal proteins on the menu, a practical alternative is incorporating a balanced essential amino acid supplement like Life into the diet to address any imbalances in the amino acid profiles of dietary protein sources.

 Such a move can greatly improve the ratio of dietary essential amino acids to nonessential amino acids—without contributing much to total caloric intake.
 And you won’t need to put as much thought into matching the “right” protein foods to make high-quality complementary proteins.